 This is still the most difficult one to pin down and it does have a lot to do with whether or not your puppy is still with his or her mother.
 As a rule, you really don’t need to bathe a puppy that is under eight weeks old and that is still around his or her mother.
 The mother dog is going to take care of all the work here and there’s really little you can or should do to help.
 You can, of course, give the puppy a quick bath if he or she gets into anything unusual.

 If the puppy isn’t with his or her mother, the question does become a little more pressing.
 You should not bathe your puppy if he or she is under eight weeks old.
 The potential risks are too high and the rewards are honestly minimal.
 After he or she hits the eight-week mark, you can bathe your dog if you see fit.
-If you use a gentle shampoo, you can bathe your puppy as often as once a week without worrying about causing any problems.
+If you use one of the best puppy shampoos, you can bathe your young pup as often as once a week without worrying about causing any problems.

 The Average Dog